-- Do not to travel to the Western Sahara because of the risk posed by landmines.
+- Do not to travel to the area south and east of the Berm in the Western Sahara region.

 - There is a general threat of kidnapping against Westerners in North Africa.
 Maintain a high level of vigilance at all times and especially when travelling in southern and border areas of Morocco.